-Agustin Ibanez have an outstanding track record in the fields of cognitive neuroscience, experimental psychology and neuropsychiatric research (h-index: >30; i10-index: >90, >3000 citations) and over 100 ISI publications in the last 5 years, including published works in top-ten journals on neuropsychiatric research (e.g., JAMA Neurology, Nature Reviews Neurology, Neurology, World Psychiatry) and cognitive neuroscience (e.g., Brain, NeuroImage, Journal of Neuroscience, Neuroscience & Biobehavioral Reviews, Scientific Reports of Nature, SCAN, Philosophical Transactions B).
+Agustin Ibanez have an outstanding track record in the fields of cognitive neuroscience, experimental psychology and neuropsychiatric research (h-index: >35; i10-index: >100, >3500 citations) and over 100 ISI publications in the last 5 years, including published works in top-ten journals on neuropsychiatric research (e.g., JAMA Neurology, Nature Reviews Neurology, Neurology, World Psychiatry) and cognitive neuroscience (e.g., Nature Human Behaviour, Brain, Journal of Neuroscience, Neuroscience & Biobehavioral Reviews, Philosophical Transactions B).

 After his PhD, Dr Ibáñez specialized in electrophysiology in the Max Plank Institute for Brain Research (Germany), and did postdoctoral studies in neuroscience at the Neuroscience Center of Cuba and in the Universität Heiderlberg (Germany).
 He currently is the Director of Institute of Cognitive and Translational Neuroscience (INCYT, CONICET-INECO-FAVALORO) Argentina; independent researcher of the National Scientific and Technical Research Council (CONICET); Researcher at the Center for Social and Cognitive Neuroscience at the University of Chicago; Researcher of the Adolfo Ibanez University (Chile); and Associate Investigator on the ARC Centre of Excellence in Cognition and its Disorders (CCD, Australia).